-Our brain controls more than our thoughts and actions.
-Our brain also controls the way we feel pain.
+Our brain controls more than our thoughts and actions, it also controls the way we feel pain.

 Our central nervous system is connected to our brain.
 We first experience pain in our nerves.
-But nerve cells transmit this information to brain cells, informing our brain that we’re experiencing pain.
+Nerve cells will then transmit this information to brain cells, informing our brain that we’re experiencing pain.

 To relieve pain, our body transmits additional information.
 This information transit is done within our opioid system.
 This is the area that controls pain relief and improves our mood.